The Keith Haring Nurse Practitioner Postgraduate Fellowship in LGBTQ+ Health - Callen-Lorde

 Through this fellowship, we offer a premier LGBTQ+ healthcare training program that enhances knowledge, increases compassion, and brings awareness to the healthcare barriers that LGBTQ+ communities face.
 Upon completion of this training and experience, our fellows are specialized in LGBTQ+ health and utilize the skills they learn to help close the gap in health disparities for LGBTQ+ people.

-This full-time, year-long program consists of precepted and independent sessions as well as specialty rotations and didactic portions.
+This full-time, year-long program, which runs from September to August, consists of precepted and independent sessions as well as specialty rotations and didactic portions.
 The fellowship is designed to give academically prepared family and adult-gerontology primary care nurse practitioners an opportunity to spend time under the guidance of an LGBTQ+ health expert.

 Fellowship Mission

-Our mission is to train nurse practitioners through a diversity, equity and inclusion (DEI) lens and an anti-racist approach to provide high quality, patient-centered, culturally responsive, and compassionate care to LGBTQ+ communities in all of their diversity.
+Our mission is to train nurse practitioners to provide high quality, patient-centered, culturally responsive and compassionate primary care to LGBTQ+ communities in all of their diversity (2025).

 Fellowship Vision